change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-create.md

  $ cd data
  $ mkdir raw processed
  ```

+Command sequence 3:
  ```bash
  $ mkdir 2016-05-20/data/raw
  $ mkdir 2016-05-20/data/processed
  ```

+Command sequence 4:
  ```bash
  $ mkdir 2016-05-20
  $ cd 2016-05-20
  $ mkdir data
  $ mkdir raw processed
  ```

  <details markdown="1">
 <summary>Solution</summary>

-   The first two sets of commands achieve this objective.
+The first two command sequences achieve this objective.

-   The first set uses relative paths to create the top level directory before
+The first command sequence uses relative paths to create the top level directory before
    the subdirectories.

-   The third set of commands will give an error because 'mkdir' won't create a subdirectory
+The third command sequence will give an error because 'mkdir' won't create a subdirectory
    of a non-existant directory: the intermediate level folders must be created first.

-   The final set of commands generates the 'raw' and 'processed' directories at the same level as the 'data' directory.
+The fourth command sequence generates the 'raw' and 'processed' directories at the same level as the 'data' directory.
  </details>
  </div>